GAMR: A Guided Attention Model for (visual) Reasoning: Acknowledgments

 This work is funded by NSF (IIS-1912280) and ONR (N00014-19-1-2029) to TS.
 Additional support was provided by the ANR-3IA Artificial and Natural Intelligence Toulouse Institute (ANR-19-PI3A-0004).
-Computing resources used supported by the Center for Computation and Visualization (NIH S10OD025181) at Brown and CALMIP supercomputing center (Grant 2016-p20019, 2016-p22041) at Federal University of Toulouse Midi-Pyrénées.
+Computing resources used supported by the Center for Computation and Visualization (NIH S10OD025181) at Brown and CALMIP supercomputing center (Grant 2016-p20019, 2016-p22041) at Federal University of Toulouse Midi-Pyr{\'e}n{\'e}es.

 {S\arabic{figure}} {S\arabic{section}} {S\arabic{section}}